Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab6.rst

 certificate and key are in /var/tmp and that the names match the names defined under the vars section of the playbook.

+You can easily see this with the following bash command.

+*ls -al /var/tmp*

 Once you have confirmed that the variables are correct for your environment and that the files are located in the proper directory with the correct spelling, close the playbook.